Table of Contents

 What Is Gluten Intolerance?

-Gluten intolerance, or non-celiac gluten sensitivity (NCGS), is a condition where individuals experience adverse symptoms after consuming gluten, but without the autoimmune response or intestinal damage seen in celiac.
-While the exact cause is not fully understood, it is believed to involve an inflammatory reaction triggered by gluten peptides.
+Gluten intolerance, or non-celiac gluten sensitivity (NCGS), is a condition in which people experience gastrointestinal discomfort and other symptoms after consuming gluten, but without the autoimmune response or damage seen in celiac disease.

 People with gluten intolerance do not test positive for celiac disease or wheat allergy, yet they may experience significant discomfort.
 Symptoms often include bloating, abdominal pain, diarrhea, fatigue, and brain fog, which typically improve once gluten is removed from the diet.